faizannyasinn/To-Do-List-in-C-/README.md

 This C++ program is a simple TODO list application that allows users to manage their tasks.
 It provides the following features:

-\nAdd a new task
+Add a new task
-\nUpdate an existing task
+Update an existing task
-\nDelete a task
+Delete a task
-\nView all tasks
+View all tasks
-\nData persistence using file handling
+Data persistence using file handling